kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 The `@KoraSubmodule` annotation marks the interface for which to build a module for the current compilation module, it will contain all components marked with the `@Module` and `@Component` annotations.
-This annotation is useful if you are breaking your project into modules in terms of your `Gradle/etc.` build tool, where each is responsible for some piece of functionality, and the `@KoraApp` application itself is built in a separate module from the logic.
+Annotation is useful if you are breaking your project into [multi-modules application](https://docs.gradle.org/current/userguide/multi_project_builds.html) in terms of your `Gradle/etc.` build tool, where each is responsible for some piece of functionality, and the `@KoraApp` application itself is built in a separate module from the logic.

 An inheritor interface will be created for the interface, where all interfaces labeled `@Module` will be inherited and default-methods for classes labeled as `@Component` will be created.

-For example, you have a user module that contains controllers and other components and it has its custom module:
+For example, you have application-module that contains submodule with module:

 ===! ":fontawesome-brands-java: `Java`"

     ```java
-    @KoraSubmodule
+    @Module
-    public interface SomeModule {
+    public interface SomeSmallModule {

         default SomeService someService() {
             return new SomeService();
         }
     }

+    @KoraSubmodule
+    public interface SomeSubModule {

+        default OtherService otherService(SomeService someService) {
+            return new OtherService(someService);
+        }
+    }
     ```

 === ":simple-kotlin: `Kotlin`"

     ```kotlin
-    @KoraSubmodule
+    @Module
     interface SomeModule {

         fun someService(): SomeService = SomeService()
     }

+    @KoraSubmodule
+    interface SomeSubModule {

+        fun otherService(someService: SomeService): OtherService {
+            return OtherService(someService)
+        }
+    }
     ```

-And there's an application build module:
+And there's core application build module with application entrypoint:

 ===! ":fontawesome-brands-java: `Java`"

     ```java
     @KoraApp
-    public interface Application extends SomeModule {}
+    public interface Application extends SomeSubModule {}
     ```

 === ":simple-kotlin: `Kotlin`"

     ```kotlin
     @KoraApp
-    interface Application : SomeModule
+    interface Application : SomeSubModule
     ```

-This will plug module created based on `SomeModule` into the final application container.
+This will plug both `SomeSubModule` and `SomeModule` modules.

 #### Generic factory